kellybs1/GrayScott/README.md

 # GrayScott

-A basic Gray Scott Simulation as coded for Object Oriented System Design, semester 1, 2017.
+A basic Gray Scott diffusion reaction simulation as coded for Object Oriented System Design, semester 1, 2017.

 Written in Visual C# using Visual Studio 2015.